bawsi99/StockAnalyzer-Pro/warp.md

 CHART_CLEANUP_INTERVAL_MINUTES=30
 ```

+##
+notes:

+an agent is an api request to a large language model
 ---

 **Quick Help**: Run `sap-health` to check all services (Data:8001, Analysis:8002, Database:8003), `sap-start` to start the backend, and `sap-frontend` to start the development server.